 Real mink or false mink lashes?
 Which is the right choice?
-Tinna, Figaro London’s resident eyelash stylist explains her take on why she only uses faux-mink lashes when creating her beautiful eyelash extensions.
+Figaro London’s resident eyelash stylists explain their take on why we only use faux-mink lashes when creating beautiful eyelash extensions.

 Mink are small semi-aquatic mammals, similar to otters.
 Their fur is very fine, soft and silky.
 It is obtained either by brushing the animal and collecting the shedding fur, or they are collected after the animal is killed.
 Mink hair has a natural curl that makes it perfect for eyelash extensions.